craig-grant630/Heritage-Housing/README.md

 * Trained and tested machine learning models using historical house sale data

+### Page 3: House Price Study

+This page focuses on exploring the relationships between key variables and the target: SalePrice.
+It uses statistical correlation techniques to highlight which features have the strongest impact — either positive or negative — on sale price.

+The correlation study uses Pearson’s correlation coefficient to quantify the linear relationship between numerical features and SalePrice.
+Features with values closer to +1 or –1 indicate a stronger relationship, whereas values near 0 suggest a weak or no linear relationship.

+Page Includes:

+Tickbox: Show a preview of the dataset
+Gives users a quick look at the structure of the data after cleaning and preprocessing — useful to verify the current set of variables being analyzed.

+Tickbox: Show regression plots
+Displays regression line plots between top correlated features and sale price.
+These visualizations help users intuitively see the strength and direction of relationships.

+Tickbox: Show correlation matrix
+Presents a heatmap showing Pearson correlation coefficients among all numerical features.
+This helps identify multicollinearity and the most influential variables.

+### Page 4: House Price Prediction

+This page allows users to input specific details about a house and receive an estimated sale price in real time, powered by the machine learning model trained earlier in the study.
+It acts as a simplified, user-friendly front end for your predictive pipeline.

+Users can manually enter or select values for important features that influence sale price — for example:

+* Square footage (GrLivArea)

+* Overall quality rating (OverallQual)

+* Garage size

+* Year built

+### Page 5:ML Pipeline

+Develop a reliable machine learning model that predicts house sale prices with a high degree of accuracy.
+The goal is to enable data-driven price estimation based on relevant property features.

+This page dives into the core machine learning process used to train and evaluate the predictive model.
+It provides transparency around what features were used, how the model was built, and how well it performs.

 ## Unfixed Bugs

 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.